Running

 To get the

-for use in the API/WebSocket, you can use the following command:
+api-key for use in the API/WebSocket, you can use the following command:

 python -m systembridgecli api-key